Vantiv/litle-sdk-for-ruby/SETUP.md

 ----------------------------
 You may change the configuration values at anytime by running Setup.rb again, or simpy opening the configuration file directly in the editor of your choice and changing the appropriate fields.

-Changing the location of the Litle configuration file:
+Changing the location of the Vantiv eCommerce configuration file:
 ------------------------------------------------------
 NOTICE you can set the environment variable $LITLE_CONFIG_DIR to locate your configuration file in a location other than the $HOME Directory, the the file will reside in $LITLE_CONFIG_DIR/.litle_SDK_config.yml